pivotal/docs-tap/scst-store/overview.hbs.md

 See [Multicluster setup](multicluster-setup.hbs.md) for information about how to set up SCST - Store in a multicluster setup.

-## Integrating with TAP GUI
+## Integrating with Tanzu Application Platform GUI

-Using the Supply Chain Choreographer within TAP GUI, users can visualize their supply chain.
+Using the Supply Chain Choreographer in Tanzu Application Platform GUI, you can visualize your supply chain.
-It talks to SCST - Store in order to show the packages and vulnerabilities in your source code and images.
+It uses to SCST - Store to show the packages and vulnerabilities in your source code and images.

-To enable this feature, follow the instructions in [Supply Chain Choreographer in Tanzu Application Platform GUI - Enable CVE scan results](../tap-gui/plugins/scc-tap-gui.hbs.md#scan).
+To enable this feature, see [Supply Chain Choreographer in Tanzu Application Platform GUI - Enable CVE scan results](../tap-gui/plugins/scc-tap-gui.hbs.md#scan).

 ## <a id='additional-info'></a>Additional documentation